-This applies also to players who attempt to prevent the goalkeeper from putting the ball into play in accordance with Law XII, 5 (a).
+(9) If a player intentionally obstructs the opposing goalkeeper, in an attempt to prevent him from putting the ball into play in accordance with Law XII, S(a), the referee shall award an indirect free-kick.

-(9) If after a Referee has awarded a freekick a player protests violently by using abusive or foul language and is sent off the field, the free-kick should not be taken until the player has left the field.
+(10) If after a Referee has awarded a freekick a player protests violently by using abusive or foul language and is sent off the field, the free-kick should not be taken until the player has left the field.

-(10) Any player, whether he is within or outside the field of play, whose conduct is ungentlemanly or violent, whether or not it is directed towards an opponent, a colleague, the Referee, a linesma.
-It other person, or who uses foul or abusive language, is guilty of an offence, and shall be dealt with according to the nature of the offence committed.
+(11) Any player, whether he is within or outside the field of play, whose conduct is ungentlemanly or violent, whether or not it is directed towards an opponent, a colleague, the Referee, a linesman or other person, or who uses foul or abusive language, is guilty of an offence, and shall be dealt with according to the nature of the offence committed.

-(11) If, in the opinion of the Referee a goalkeeper intentionally lies on the ball longer than is necessary, he shall be penalised for ungentlemanly conduct and
+(12) If, in the opinion of the Referee a goalkeeper intentionally lies on the ball longer than is necessary, he shall be penalised for ungentlemanly conduct and

-(a) be cautioned and an indirect free-kick awarded to the opposing team;

-(b) in case of repetition of the offence, be sent off the field.
+- (a) be cautioned and an indirect free-kick awarded to the opposing team; - (b) in case of repetition of the offence, be sent off the field.

-(12) The offence of spitting at opponents, officials or other persons, or similar unseemly behaviour shall be considered as violent conduct within the meaning of section (n) of Law XII.
+(13) The offence of spitting at opponents, officials or other persons, or similar unseemly behaviour shall be considered as violent conduct within the meaning of section (n) of Law XII.

-(13) If, when a Referee is about to caution a player, and before he has done so, the player commits another offence which merits a caution, the player shall be sent off the field of play.
+(14) If, when a Referee is about to caution a player, and before he has done so, the player commits another offence which merits a caution, the player shall be sent off the field of play.